Overview

 circumstances, a disparity in commission charges may exist between the commissions

-clients who do not direct the Adviser to use a particular broker or dealer, which may result
+who do not direct Adviser to use a particular broker or dealer which may result in higher

-in higher trading expenses to the client who directs brokerage.
-The Adviser may place
+trading expenses to the client who directs brokerage.
+The Adviser may place orders for

-orders for transactions in certain securities initially only for those accounts that are held in
+transactions in certain securities initially only for those accounts which are held in custody

-custody at banks or at brokerage firms that permit the Adviser to place trades for accounts
+at banks or at brokerage firms that permit the Adviser to place trades for accounts held in

-held in custody at that firm with other brokerage firms.
-Therefore, accounts held in custody
+custody at that firm with other brokerage firms.
+Therefore, accounts held in custody at firms

-at firms that do not permit the Adviser to place transactions with other brokerage firms
+that do not permit the Adviser to place transactions with other brokerage firms may not be

-may not be able to participate in the initial transaction and may not be able to participate in
+able to participate in the initial transaction and may not be able to participate in the same

-the same gains or losses as other clients whose accounts are not so restricted.
-In cases
+gains or losses as other clients whose accounts are not so restricted.
+In cases where trading

-where trading or investment restrictions are placed on a client's account, the Adviser may be
+or investment restrictions are placed on a client's account, the Adviser may be precluded from

-precluded from aggregating that client's transaction with other accounts which may result in
+aggregating that client's transaction with other accounts which may result in less favorable

 Item 13-Review of Accounts